AVA Wines of Sonoma County: Petaluma Gap Wine Region

 Barber Cellars

-Start at Barber Cellars, located in the remodeled Hotel Petaluma and offering cheese from the region’s artisan creameries.
+Start at Barber Cellars, located in the remodeled Hotel Petaluma, offering cheese from the region’s artisan creameries.
 North of the AVA, just off the 101 freeway in Santa Rosa, Fogline Vineyards offers Petaluma Gap-grown wines.

-In the Petaluma Mill, Adobe Road Winery pours their Cabernet Sauvignon and other award-winning wines.
-Founded by a performance racing team leader and named for the main road to the adobe where General Mariano Guadalupe Vallejo first planted wine grapes in the 1830s.
+Adobe Road Winery pours Cabernet Sauvignon and other award-winning wines at the Petaluma Mill.
+It was founded by a performance racing team leader and named for the main road to the adobe where General Mariano Guadalupe Vallejo first planted wine grapes in the 1830s.

 The PGWA provides a complete list of Petaluma Gap wineries with tasting rooms.